 The Small Business Association (SBA) offers a variety of programs for small businesses.
 The SBA is not a lender, they do not lend money directly to business owners (except for some micro loans).
 They set guidelines for loans made by their partners.
 SBA loans are partially guaranteed by the government, thus eliminating some risk for lenders and making them more willing to offer larger loans to small businesses.

-- SBA loans have a much longer term; most SBA loans have the payments spread out equally over the term which in many cases is up to 25 years.
+- SBA loans have a much longer term.
+Most of their loans have the payments spread out equally over the term, which can be up to 25 years.